-The bathroom lavatory is made of a plastic material and should be cleaned with a mild soap and water solution.
+The bathroom lavatory is made of solid surface material and should be cleaned with a mild soap and water solution.
 Abrasive cleaners or harsh detergents should not be used.
-See "Countertop Surfaces" for more information.
+See "Tables and Countertop Surfaces" for more information.

 For instructions on the care of your fresh water toilet, refer to the information in your Owners InfoCase.